Become a Life Coach

 a life coach.
 You could hang a sign out right now.
 But to be

 taken seriously you should get certified.
-There are dozens of
+But since most clients

 |